Pembrolizumab (Keytruda)

 • Patients with advanced urothelial carcinoma (the most common type of bladder and urinary tract cancer) that has grown or spread and cannot be removed by surgery:

-• Patients with advanced urothelial carcinoma (the most common type of bladder and urinary tract cancer) that has grown or spread, and who cannot be treated with cisplatin-containing chemotherapy.
+• Patients with advanced urothelial carcinoma (the most common type of bladder and urinary tract cancer) that has grown or spread.
 In such cases, Keytruda is used in combination with enfortumab vedotin (Padcev).

 • Patients with bladder cancer that has not yet spread to nearby tissue (called carcinoma in situ), but is at a high risk for spreading (high-risk, non-muscle invasive bladder cancer):